glotzerlab/synced_collections/doc/library_design.rst

 **synced_collections** is designed around a clear separation of concerns between the two primary aspects of such collections: 1) handling synchronization with a particular backend, and 2) matching the API of a particular type of Python collection.
 For the first, a given collection must define how data should be stored to or loaded from data stored in the backend.
-The second typically requires matching the expected API of one of the ABCs defined by `the Python standard library <https://docs.python.org/3/library/collections.abc.html>`__.
+The second typically requires matching the expected API of one of the Abstract Base Classes (ABCs) defined by `the Python standard library <https://docs.python.org/3/library/collections.abc.html>`__.
 Additionally, it requires a clear approach to handle the recursive traversal of a nested data structure to ensure that all nested collections are also of the appropriate type to ensure proper synchronization.

 These central concepts are expressed via the abstract API defined by the :class:`SyncedCollection` class.